franz-deleon/OAuth2Provider/README.md

     - Create 'oauth2provider' config key in your application's module.config.php
     - Copy the contents from OAuth2Provider/config/module.config.php.dist or rename this file to module.config.php if you dont have an existing module.config.php.
 If copying, make sure to copy only the data inside the 'oauth2provider' config key.
     - Fill up the configuration with your own settings.
 Refer to oauth2provider.config.php for documentation.
+3. Define the main_server
+    - Under the `oauth2provider` config key should be a `main_server` configuration.
+    - Fill the `main_server` key with the custom server name you defined from step 2.
+The main_server will use the name `default` as the default name for a server key.

 3. Enable the OAuth2Provider module in your `application.config.php`
     ```php